-The term 'trust' applies to a situation where a person or organisation (the settlor) is appointed to hold money or property on behalf of another (the beneficiary).
+The term 'trust' applies to a situation where a person or organisation is appointed to hold money or property on behalf of a beneficiary.
+Trusts can be established for a number of reasons including the preservation of assets, tax planning, providing for children or those with disabilities and charitable causes.

 The Public Trustee is Trustee for the following five leading philanthropic charitable Trusts in Queensland.